getampt/docs/data.md

 ---
 title: Data
-description: Highly scalable NoSQL database with single-digit millisecond response times that's just there.
+description: Highly scalable NoSQL database interface with single-digit millisecond response times.
 ---

 Ampt provides a fast, flexible, and scalable NoSQL datastore that's integrated into every Ampt Environment.
-Backed by [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), the `@ampt/data` package lets developers manage massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
+Backed by [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), the `@ampt/data` interface lets developers manage massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
 With single-digit millisecond response times, it provides enough power to cover your most common needs and use cases.

 **Your data is just there** as part of your application's runtime.
 You don't need to think about connection strings, credentials, capacity planning, or database maintenance.
 You can `get`, `set`, and `remove` data whenever you need access to state.